timescale/docs/api/_hyperfunctions/gauge_agg/gauge_agg.md

     on gauge data.
 Use `gauge_agg` to create an intermediate aggregate from your data.
 This intermediate form can then be used by one or more accessors in this group to compute final results.
-Optionally, multiple such intermediate aggregate objects can be combined using [`rollup()`](#rollup) before an accessor is applied.
+Optionally, you can combine multiple intermediate aggregate objects with [`rollup()`](#rollup) before an accessor is applied.
   signatures:
     - language: sql